jbilcke-hf/ai-tube/README.md

 ### My video failed to generate!
 Is it lost?

-That's the beauty of the dataset system: as long as you keep your video in your dataset, and it is not published yet (is not visible on the AI Tube home page), then for the AI Tube Robot it will still be marked as "TODO".
+That's the beauty of the dataset system: as long as you keep your video in your dataset, and it is not published yet (is not visible on the AiTube home page), then for the AiTube Robot it will still be marked as "TODO".

 So.. you normally have nothing to do (unless your video config or channel config is really damaged or invalid).